tianocore-docs/edk2-BuildSpecification/6_quick_start/61_environment_variables.md

 ### 6.1.2 Optional Environment Variables

-There are two types of optional environment variables.
-The first type are used for complex development trees, while the second type of optional environment variables are needed build EDK components and libraries for use in an EDK II platform.
-Some EDK components and libraries can be used without modifications, while other EDK components and libraries will require porting to the new EDK II development environment.

 When EDK II Packages are distributed within different directory trees on a developer's workstation, the `PACKAGES_PATH` environment variable is used to list directories (prioritized from left to right) that contain EDK II Package